ThinkPad: Acquisition by Lenovo

 In 2005, Lenovo purchased the IBM personal computer business and the ThinkPad as a flagship brand along with it.
 Lenovo founder Liu Chuanzhi said, "We benefited in three ways from the IBM acquisition.
 We got the ThinkPad brand, IBM's more advanced PC manufacturing technology and the company's international resources, such as its global sales channels and operation teams.
 These three elements have shored up our sales revenue in the past several years."

-Although Lenovo acquired the right to use the IBM brand name for five years after it acquired IBM's personal computer business, it was only used for three years.
-In 2012 Lenovo manufactured and marketed Think-branded products while IBM was mostly responsible for overseeing servicing and repairs for them.
+Although Lenovo received the rights to use the IBM brand name for five years after acquiring IBM's personal computer division, it was only used for three years.
+By 2012, Lenovo was manufacturing and marketing Think-branded products, while IBM primarily handled servicing and repairs.
 At that time both IBM and Lenovo played a key role in the design of their "Think" branded products.